Before you start

 Boost output quality by reusing your actual components.
 Code Connect keeps your generated code consistent with your codebase.

-Step 2: Set up your MCP client
+Set up the MCP server

 -